magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_manual.md

 ;
 {% endhighlight %}

-#### Remove quote tables
+#### Remove sales tables
-This script removes quote tables from the main Magento database.
+This script removes sales tables from the main Magento database.

 Create the following script and give it a name like `3_remove-tables.sql`.
 Replace `<your main magento DB name>` with the name of your Magento database.
 In this topic, the sample database name is `magento`.